Saël Kumbedi

-Saël Kumbedi Nseke (born 26 March 2005) is a French professional footballer who plays as a right-back for German club VfL Wolfsburg, on loan from Lyon.
+Saël Kumbedi Nseke (born 26 March 2005) is a French professional footballer who plays as a right-back for club VfL Wolfsburg.

 Club career

 A former youth academy player of Paris Saint-Germain and CC Taverny, Kumbedi joined Le Havre in 2019.
 He made his senior team debut for the club on 13 November 2021 in a 2–0 cup win against Vierzon.

+Olympique Lyon

-On 31 August 2022, Kumbedi signed a three-year contract with Lyon until June 2025.
+On 31 August 2022, Kumbedi signed a three-year contract with Olympique Lyon until June 2025.

+VfL Wolfsburg

-On 28 August 2025, Kumbedi moved to Bundesliga side VfL Wolfsburg on a one-year loan deal with an option to buy for €6M.
+On 28 August 2025, Kumbedi moved to Bundesliga side VfL Wolfsburg on a one-year loan deal with an option to buy for €6 million.
+On 22 December, Wolfsburg triggered the purchase option, making Kumbedi a permanent signing.

 International career

 Born in France, Kumbedi is of Congolese descent.
 He is a French youth international.
 In April 2022, he was named in France under-17 team squad for 2022 UEFA European Under-17 Championship.
 On 1 June 2022, he scored two goals in the final of the tournament in a 2–1 win against Netherlands.